-For over a decade, the EDM acronym has come to represent data quality, standardization, governance and management for firms that trade in the financial markets.
+For over a decade, the EDM vs MDM discussion has come to represent data quality, standardization, governance and management for firms that trade in the financial markets.

 How our industry arrived at these connotations is not surprising: